LITERATURE

 Courses in the Literature category develop students’ abilities to read for comprehension, detail, and nuance; identify specific literary qualities of language as employed in texts they read; analyze the ways specific literary devices contribute to the meaning of a text; identify and evaluate the contribution of the social, political, historical, and cultural contexts in which a literary text is produced; and evaluate a critical argument in others’ and one’s own context.

-1. Students will be able to read for comprehension, detail, and nuance.
+1. Read for comprehension, detail, and nuance.

 2. Identify the specific literary qualities of language as employed in the texts they read.